© 2025 WYSO

 What would happen if WYSO lost CPB funding?

-In addition, stations across the country rely on pooled resources from CPB including satellite interconnection, emergency alert systems, the ability to license music, and to develop educational programs.
-The whole network would be impacted in ways that would also impact WYSO.
+Stations across the country rely on pooled resources from CPB for essential infrastructure including satellite interconnection, emergency alert systems, the ability to license music, and to develop educational programs.
+The whole network will be impacted in ways that would also impact WYSO.

 Why is public broadcasting needed when we can get news and content from so many sources?